-If you have an enquiry about Florence Nightingale or the museum's collection, email it to the Collections Assistant, Holly Carter-Chappell or write to the museum address.
+If you have an enquiry about Florence Nightingale or the museum's collection, email it to the Collections Officer, Holly Carter-Chappell or write to the museum address.
 We will be delighted to help.

 The museum collection includes material about the origins of the Nightingale Training School, which opened in 1860, as well as about its early probationer nurses.
 If you would like to know more about a relative who trained at the Nightingale Training School School, the archivist at the London Metropolitan Archives would be glad to hear from you, as they hold the records and archives from the Nightingale Training School and St Thomas' Hospital.